Mail Delivery Services For Those Living Abroad: What You Need To Know

 Modern Mail Delivery Options for Global Citizens: Virtual Mail Services

-As many long term travelers and expats know, you often do not have to physically receive your mail.
+As many long-term travelers and expats know, you often do not have to physically receive your mail.
 You just need to read it and act accordingly.
 This is where virtual mail services come into play.
 In some countries, these are called virtual offices.

-For a monthly fee, you are issued a physical address that will accept your mail.
+For a monthly fee, a virtual mail service gives you a physical address that will accept your mail.
 All bills, mortgage statements, credit card papers, and birthday cards from your aunties can be sent to this address in your home country.
 There is a clerk who can sign for packages on your behalf.
 If you want, staff will open your mail, scan it, and send it to you electronically.
 You can then instruct them to shred the documents or save them for your return.
 And, should the occasion call for it, you can even have them forward things by courier.

-In case you are worried that it is technically illegal to open someone else’s mail, you will be authorizing your chosen service to do so by signing USPS Form 1583.
+While it is illegal in the USA to open someone else’s mail without permission, you will be authorizing your chosen service to do so by signing USPS Form 1583.
 (Other countries will provide other forms for this purpose.)
 This form requires notarization, something which can also be done online now through virtual legal services.

 When choosing a virtual mail service, there are several important features to consider beyond the price.
 Do they offer a PO box address or a street address?
 The latter is important as many packages and registered documents will not be delivered to a PO box.
 Is their online portal mobile responsive or do they have an app?
 You might not always be at a desktop computer.
 How do they choose their staff?
 It is important you feel comfortable with the people who will be reading your mail!